mixpanel/action-destinations/README.md

 ## CLI

-The `./cli.js` command allows you to create destinations and actions from templates, deploy destinations, and run actions locally:
+The `./cli.js` command allows you to create destinations and actions from templates and run actions locally:

 ```
 cli.js <command>

 Commands:
   cli.js run-local <action>                 Run a partner action locally.
-  cli.js deploy [workspace]                 Deploy Fab 5 functions to a workspace.
-  cli.js undeploy [workspace]               Delete Fab 5 functions from a workspace.
-  cli.js list-deployed [workspace]          List deployed Fab 5 destinations.
   cli.js new-destination <slug>             Create a new destination from a template.
   cli.js new-action <destination> <action>  Create a new action from a template.